 Judges are covered by the Judges Retirement Plan, a defined benefit pension plan administered by the Minnesota State Retirement System.
 The employer's contribution rate is 22.5 percent of salary.
-The employee's contribution is nine percent for "tier I" members, who are judges elected or appointed before July 1, 2013, and did not or could not elect the "tier II" program, or seven percent for tier II members, who are judges elected or appointed on or after July 1, 2013, or who elected the tier II program.
+The employee's contribution is nine percent for "tier I" members, who are judges elected or appointed before July 1, 2013, and did not or could not elect the "tier II" program, or seven percent for tier II members, who are judges elected the tier II program.